-The business is located in the Rural Industrial zoning district.
-There is outside storage of materials, however they are low piles of stacked stone or piles of sand and do not pose a safety hazard to children.
-Based on the above findings of fact and the proposed condition of approval, the Board finds the standards of this section have been met.
+There are no safety hazards to children on site.
+Based on the above findings of fact, the Board finds the standards of this section have been met.

 L. Capacity of the Applicant: The applicant must demonstrate that he / she has the financial and technical capacity to carry out the project in accordance with this ordinance and the approved plan.